 Names and weird words

-All organisations and professions develop their own obscure buzz words and baffling terminology.
-Business jargon is often used in the workplace.
+All organisations and professions develop their own obscure buzzwords and baffling terminology.
+Business jargon can be convenient for use in the workplace.
 However, it can confuse the wider public.
 It runs the risk of causing misunderstanding.
 So, always try to use plain language.
 It helps to clarify your message.

 The NATO phonetic alphabet

-This word spelling alphabet was developed in the 1950s to be intelligible over poor-quality radios to all NATO allies, especially in the heat of battle.
+This word-spelling alphabet was developed in the 1950s to be intelligible over poor-quality radios to all NATO allies, especially in the heat of battle.
 It replaced other earlier radio alphabets and is widely used between aircrew and traffic controllers.

 Without these carefully chosen words some characters would be difficult to distinguish.
 D & T and B & P are typical examples.
 But, avoid making up your own words.
 “B-bobby” and “P-poppy” confuse rather than clarify.
 So, why not use the word alphabet and learn it by heart?

 Today the business and telecommunications across Europe and North America widely adopt this word-spelling alphabet.
-Reporters make use of it in their spoken news despatches and the police use it to spell out names and car numbers.
+Reporters make use of it in their spoken news dispatches.
+The police use it to spell out names and car numbers.
 It could enable you to help a journalist write a clearer and more accurate story about your business.